 Why You Need an Attorney in a Domestic Violence Case, Whether You Are the Accused or The Victim

-Most of the time when criminal defense lawyers discuss domestic violence cases, they do so from the point of view of the alleged abuser.
-Criminal defense attorneys can help those who have been accused of domestic violence defend against restraining orders and criminal charges.
+Most of the time when Oakland domestic violence attorneys discuss domestic violence cases, they do so from the point of view of the alleged abuser.
+Domestic violence lawyers can help those who have been accused of domestic violence defend against restraining orders and criminal charges.
 Additionally, however, if you have been the victim of domestic abuse, you might also need an attorney.
-You need someone who knows California law, will protect your rights, and will fight for your best interests.
+You need someone who knows California law, will protect your rights and will fight for your best interests.
 Law enforcement and prosecutors are not necessarily on your side or looking out for you.

 No matter your involvement in a domestic violence situation, whether you have been victimized or accused, contact us at Silver Law Firm.
 We are here to help.
 Call us today at (510) 995-0000.